devcbc/devcbc/README.md

 </div><br/>

 Ambitious, proud and leader.
-These are characteristics that define me, passionate about the unknown and the challenges that surround me.
+These are characteristics that define me, fond about the unknown and the challenges that surround me.

 ## CONTACT: